SaraKraettli/Computergrafik2018/assignment_4/README.md

   * If no major errors occur, click `Generate`
   * Start Visual Studio
   * Use `Open Project` to load your `SolarSystem.sln`
   * On the right, there should be the solution explorer.
-Find the project `SolarViewer`, right click and choose `Set as StartUp Project`
+Find the project `SolarSystem`, right click and choose `Set as StartUp Project`
   * Press CTRL + F5 to compile and run

 Documentation